 Buy Frozen Fruit and Veg: As a student, you generally buy food for one.
 Unless you find yourself living with a bunch of brilliant humans who all love avocado as much as you do – frozen is definitely the way to go to avoid unnecessary waste.
-Frozen also is a lot cheaper than fresh, and tastes just as good!
+Frozen also is a lot cheaper than fresh, still has all the nutrients, and tastes just as good!

 Stock up on healthy snacks in your room: Getting a healthy snack drawer in your room is literally one of the best tips I can give you.
-1, people will steal the snacks from the kitchen if you leave your tasty grenade bars or pip and nut sachets laying around.
-And 2, having something on hand is perfect to stop you reaching for the cheaper, sugar filled unhealthy options when you’re at the supermarket or near a vender.
+Unfortunately, more than likely people will steal the snacks from the kitchen if you leave your tasty grenade bars or pip and nut sachets lying around.
+Plus, having something on hand is perfect to stop you reaching for the cheaper, sugar-filled unhealthy options when you’re at the supermarket or near a vendor.

 Now let’s talk Fitness.

 When I first went to uni I wasn’t into fitness.
-I did the odd treadmill session here and there, and did crunches once a week because I thought that equaled abs – how things have evolved!
+I did the odd treadmill session here and there and did crunches once a week, mainly because I thought that equaled abs.
+Oh, how things have changed!
 But in all seriousness, coming to university doesn’t have to equal a sedentary lifestyle.
 There are LOTS of options to stay healthy and fit whilst studying.

 Join a Gym: Now this may sound simple – but a lot of students don’t have access to ‘£50 a month gym membership’.
 If cash is tight, university gyms are perfect.
 They may be more limited and not have as much kit – but it’s better than nothing.
-Usually Uni gyms offer discounted rates for upfront yearly payments in line with student loans.
-So take advantage of this, and then you don’t have to worry about choosing between spending you’re last £30 on the gym membership that month or your next night out.
+Usually, Uni gyms offer discounted rates for upfront yearly payments in line with student loans.
+So take advantage of this, and then you don’t have to worry about choosing between spending your last £30 on a gym membership or your next night out.

 Join a Sports Team: Not only is this an amazing way to make friends, joining a sports team basically guarantees you to get active.
 Uni sports teams generally compete in a league called BUCs (in the UK) which is where universities play each other on a weekly basis.
 So not only are you training every week, you’re competing too – which is a great way to insert a bit of activity into your life.